helenmand/TDT4310/exercises/LAB_1.md

 All exercises/labs will follow this format:
 - A markdown file (also supplied as a PDF) with questions relevant to the current lab
 - Server code that you will implement to improve the keyboard, found under `labs/your_implementations/lab_n.py`.

 It is highly recommended to complete the initial questions before moving on to the implementation.

+**You will deliver the following**

+A zipped file with your NTNU user name, containing two files:

+- A document (any format, but PDF preferred) which answers the questions found here
+- A copy of your `lab_1.py` file at `labs/your_implementations/lab_1.py`

 ## 1) Tokenization